-The highway firewall "protects" the obligation limitation for federal-aid highways, the motor carrier, and other highway safety programs that have contract authority.
+The highway firewall "protects" the obligation limitation for Federal-aid highways, the motor carrier, and other highway safety programs that have contract authority.
 The firewall amount for highways is tied to the projected receipts of the Highway Account of the Highway Trust Fund and beginning with Federal Fiscal Year 2000 was adjusted each year during development of the President's budget as new receipt projections and actual receipts became available.
-The adjustment of authorizations is called Revenue Aligned Budget Authority (RABA).
-During Federal Fiscal Years 2000 to 2002, RABA distributions totaled approximately \$9.2 billion.
-There were no RABA distributions in Federal Fiscal Years 2003 through 2006.
+The adjustment of authorizations is called Revenue Aligned Budget Authority ("RABA").
+RABA distributions to the states are formula driven and are somewhat unpredictable.
+For example, in Federal Fiscal Years 2003 through 2006 there were no RABA distributions, but in Federal Fiscal Year 2007, approximately \$842 million was distributed to the states, of which Arizona received approximately \$15.6 million.
+For Federal Fiscal Year 2008 no RABA funds were distributed and no distribution is anticipated for Federal Fiscal Year 2009.

 Under TEA-21, a total of \$198.5 billion in funding for surface transportation was protected from deficit reduction legislation.
-The total protected amount available for federal-aid highways under TEA-21 was \$161.9 billion.
+The total protected amount available for Federal-aid highways under TEA-21 was \$161.9 billion.
 The protected amount available for highways had two components: the amount behind the budgetary firewall of \$157.5 billion and the amount of \$4.4 billion for programs exempt from the obligation limitation.
 The protected funding for transit programs has a single component - the firewall amount of \$36.5 million that was not tied to HTF receipts.